leafo/lapis-exceptions/README.md

 $ luarocks install lapis-exceptions
 ```

-Create a new migration that look like this:
+Create a new migration that look like this.
+This will create the necessary
+tables for storing errors, and make any updates to the scchema if necessary.
+If
+you are updating the library, you may need to run migrations again.
+See the
+upgrade details in the release notes.

 ```lua
 -- migrations.moon/lua